wprender/cloudbreak-docs/docs/openstack/deployer.md

 Make sure that the [VM image used by Cloudbreak is imported on your OpenStack](openstack.md#cloudbreak-import).

+## Using self-signed certificates
+If your OpenStack is secured with a self-signed certificate, you need to import that certificate into Cloudbreak, or else Cloudbreak won't be able to communicate with your OpenStack.
+To import the certificate, place the certificate file in the generated certs directory `/certs/trusted/`.
+The trusted directory does not exist by default, so you need to create it.
+Cloudbreak will automatically pick up these certificates and import them into its truststore upon start.

 ## Start Cloudbreak Deployer

 To start the Cloudbreak application use the following command.